 The Paul P. Fidler Research Grant award includes a cash stipend, travel to two national conferences, a presentation at a national conference, and priority consideration for publication.
 Specifically, the grant's comprehensive award package includes:

-- Stipend of $5,000, payable either directly to individual researchers or through the researcher(s)' institution(s).
+Stipend of $5,000, payable either directly to individual researchers or through the researcher(s)' institution(s).
 The National Resource Center for The First-Year Experience and Students in Transition will not pay institutional overhead or indirect costs.

-- Travel to the 21st National Conference on Students in Transition, October 2014, at which the award will be presented
+Travel to the 24th National Conference on Students in Transition, October 2017, at which the award will be presented

-- Travel to the 22nd National Conference on Students in Transition, October 2015, at which the research findings will be reported
+Travel to the 25th National Conference on Students in Transition, October 2018, at which the research findings will be reported

-- Announcement on the National Resource Center webpage, listservs, and print publications
+Announcement on the National Resource Center webpage, listservs, and print publications

-- Priority consideration for publication by the National Resource Center.
+Priority consideration for publication by the National Resource Center.

 The Paul P. Fidler Research Grant competition is open to faculty, staff, graduate students who plan to conduct research on issues of college student transitions.
 Cross-institutional research teams are encouraged to apply for the Paul P. Fidler Research Grant.
 The following individuals are not eligible for the Paul P. Fidler Research Grant and may not be included as part of proposed research teams: National Resource Center staff and fellows; current members of our National Advisory Board; and students, staff, and faculty of the University of South Carolina system.

-Applicants for the Paul P. Fidler Research Grant must complete a research proposal as outlined by the National Resource Center.
+Application Procedures Applicants for the Paul P. Fidler Research Grant must complete a research proposal as outlined by the National Resource Center.
 Only complete proposals will be considered.
 Proposal items include:

-Brief Description (100 word maximum) of how principal investigator's experiences have prepared him/her to conduct the proposed research.
+Brief Description (100-word maximum) of how principal investigator's experiences have prepared him/her to conduct the proposed research.

-- Research Study Title
+Research Study Title

-- Abstract (100 word maximum).
+Abstract (100-word maximum).
 The abstract should be a brief summary of the proposal's key points.

-- Introduction (400 word maximum).
+Introduction (400-word maximum).
 Introduce the issues/theories/programs to be addressed by your research.
 Be sure to include the rationale for the study, a discussion of relevant literature, and the proposal's connection to college student transitions.

-- Method and Procedures (800 word maximum).
+Method and Procedures (800-word maximum).
 Describe the research methodology.
 Be sure to address the research question(s), sample/subject selection, data collection, instruments/protocols, and data analysis.

-- Potential Implications (200 word maximum).
+Potential Implications (200-word maximum).
 Be sure to discuss the potential impact of your findings on college student success.

-- References (as needed, no word limit).
+References (as needed, no word limit).
 Fully cite all sources referenced in your proposal.
 Please use APA style (6th edition) throughout the proposal.

 Budget (no word limit).
 Provide an itemized budget for all expenditures that total up to $5,000.

 The proposal also requires submission of contact information for the principal investigator and any additional researchers(s), as well as a PDF of a current curriculum vitae for the principal investigator.

 Completed proposals must be submitted by 11:59 p.m.
-Eastern Time, July 1, 2014.
+Eastern Time, June 30, 2017.
 Early submissions are welcomed.
 A confirmation e-mail will be sent out to the principal investigator upon submission of the proposal.

 Research Requirements & Selection Criteria